 Local History Project

-Round and about Water Mill School in Selly Oak Birmingham, 2011.
+Round and about Water Mill School in Selly Oak Birmingham.
+First created in 2011.

 The information is split into 5 main sections.